sourabhrustagi/todo-android-compose-cursor/README.md

 The Todo Android app Phase 1 is fully functional with all core features implemented, proper architecture established, and ready for production deployment or further development phases.

 create user feedback screen
 implement privacy policy web
-create settings page on which user can change theme Lottie animation implement sliding drawer for settings and profile
+create settings page on which user can change theme Lottie animation implement sliding drawer for settings and profile business logic in viewmodel

-retry mechanism on todo fetching if fails business logic in viewmodel connect login with mock api - Done
+User can mark todo as important connect login with mock api - Done important section
-User can mark todo as important implement privacy policy web a/b testing
+- ✅ Empty state ("No tasks yet" message)
+- feedback using mock api
+- general api to gettig all the settings on todo using background processing
+- load faq using mock api
+- download change log once in application
+- logout api
+- mobile otp login
+- sign up api

+Following tasks for understanding the best arhitecture retry mechanism on todo fetching if fails a/b testing
 Glide
 background processing